dmonlineuk/lfs-12.4-52/README.md

 # We may also want SSH for remote access to our VM
 sudo apt install git gdown openssh-server

-mkdir -v /lfs-project/
+sudo mkdir -v /lfs-project/
-chmod 0777 /lfs-project/
+sudo chmod 0777 /lfs-project/
 cd /lfs-project/

 # Scripts fro github.
 This includes scripts to download source, from er... source :-)